 - Jellall and later Ultear do this by forming a secret crime-fighting guild to make up for their past transgressions.

 - This is Hime Shirayuki/Cure Princess' story in Happiness Charge Pretty Cure as she accidentally opened up the Axia Box, releasing the Phantom Empire, who is now causing havoc across the planet.
 However, despite her drive, she's... pretty pathetic.

-- Dragon Ball Z: This is Vegeta's primary reason for choosing to fight Majin Buu alone, partly because he was responsible to Majin Buu being revived in the first place and Gohan apparently being killed by the monster, and partly because he wants to make amends for Goku dying during the Cell Games since, in letting Cell absorb 18 and become Perfect, it was his fault the entire mess with Cell got so bad.
+- Dragon Ball Z: This is Vegeta's primary reason for choosing to fight Majin Buu alone, partly because he was responsible for Majin Buu being revived in the first place and Gohan apparently being killed by the monster, and partly because he wants to make amends for Goku dying during the Cell Games since, in letting Cell absorb 18 and become Perfect because of his own Pride, it was his fault the entire mess with Cell got so bad.

 - In The DCU, we had Hal Jordan completely lose his sanity and decide to fix his failure to save Coast City... by killing the Green Lantern Corps, killing Sinestro, and then killing the universe... so he could remake reality "right".
 Fittingly, after all this nonsense, He went on to try and make all of that right, and ended up sacrificing himself to save the world (of course, he got better).
 Then a few years later, Geoff Johns retconned the whole thing to Jordan being possessed by a killer space bug made out of fear, but...

 - Batman does this on Nightwing's behalf toward the tail end of The Joker's "Last Laugh" storyline: Batman doesn't want Nightwing to think of himself as a murderer.